 I have updated a comparison of ink prices by quantitiy on a page that shows the various sizes and prices of the key brands.

 e and I travel on a regular basis.
 I maintain a travel journal.
 This is a relaxing part of each travel day.
 To sit down with a glass of wine, pull out a fountain pen (I travel with quite a few) and write about my take of the days events.

 I provide the information on inks by manufacturer.
 A common question is whether inks from different manufacturers can be used in different pens.
 Try the various brands, do not be limited to only using, say, Aurora ink in an Aurora pen.

 Manufacturers do establish their own specifications for their inks, and they establish the characteristics of their ink often with the characteristics of the pen's ink feed mechanisms.
 So when I asked a manufacturer that question, I am told that the ink they brand is made to maximize the writing experience of their brand of pens.

-Again, do not let that stop you from trying different brands.
 Only a few of the pen companies actually manufacturer their ink.
 Buy a bottle.
 Give it a try.
 I have found some brands of ink don't perform very well in certain brands of pens.
 I am sure you will have the same experience.

 The writing experience with an individual pen is a combination of:

 - the flow characteristics of the ink,